tobbik/lua-t/docs/Pack.Code.rst

    - ``Float64sb``  Big endian; 8 byte wide

 Boolean
-  Boolean type; No variations.
-1 bit wide.
+  Boolean type; 1 bit wide, no modifiers.
 The difference between this and a 1 bit wide integer is the return value type when parsing.

 Raw
   Raw or String type.
 The only variation is the length.